pingcap/docs/external-storage-uri.md

 ## URI Formats of External Storage Services

-This document describes the URI formats of external storage services, including Amazon S3, GCS, and Azure Blob Storage.
+This document describes the URI formats of external storage services, including Amazon S3, Google Cloud Storage (GCS), and Azure Blob Storage.

 The basic format of the URI is as follows: